PrincetonUniversity/xicsrt/doc_source/index.rst

 XICSRT is a general purpose, photon based, raytracing code intended for both optical and x-ray raytracing.

-**The best way to get started with XICSRT is with the :any:`examples`.**
+**The best way to get started with XICSRT is with the** :any:`examples`.

 | **Documentation:** `xicsrt.readthedocs.org`_
 | **Git Repository:** `bitbucket.org/amicitas/xicsrt`_
 | **Git Mirror:** `github.com/PrincetonUniversity/xicsrt`_

 XICSRT provides a simple, extensible, optical and x-ray raytracing capability in Python.
-Input is a single python dictionary (which can be saved as a `json` file), output is a python dictionary (which can be saved as `hdf5`).
+Input is a single python dictionary (which can be saved to a `json` file), output is a python dictionary (which can be saved to a `hdf5` file).

-A few simple 2D and 3D visualization utilities are included in the project.
-However, these are only meant to be used as examples.
-Interface, visualization, and analysis are expected to be handled by the user or through external wrapper projects.
-Than being said, XICSRT can be effectively used interactively using a `jupyter`_ notebook and some familiarity with `numpy`_, `matplotlib`_ and `plotly`_.

-XICSRT is highly vectorized, and most expensive calculations are performed through built-in `numpy` routines.
-A `multiprocessing` module and a command line interface are included to facilitate use across multiple processors.
-Overall though, the code has been written for ease of extensibility, rather than computational speed.
+For interactive use XICSRT can run within a `jupyter`_ notebook.
+Simple examples for 2D and 3D plotting using the `matplotlib`_ and `plotly`_ libraries are included.
+A command line interface to XICSRT is also available.

+XICSRT has been written with a primary goal of simplicity and ease of extensibility, rather than computational speed.
+That being said the code has been thoroughly vectorized and optimized, and most expensive calculations are performed through built-in `numpy`_ routines.
+Use across multiple processors can be achieved though the built-in `multiprocessing` capabilities.

 .. warning::

-    Documentation of XICSRT has only just begun.
-These docs are still very incomplete, and may be out of date or incorrect in places.

-    If you are using XICSRT please help us improve the documentation!
+    Documentation of XICSRT is still in progress.
+Please get involved and help us improve the documentation!

-.. include:: ../AUTHORS

 Installation
 ------------